ekv24/cv/README.md

 ## Projects
 - #### Prediction of user churn.

-Project contains basic linear algorithms, ensemble of RandomForest, LinearRegression and CatBoost.
+Project contains basic algorithms, ensemble of RandomForest, LinearRegression and CatBoost.
 -